-- Sites should report social harms in an expedited manner during this period e.g. violence to participants as a result of study participation. - If participants need to travel to and from study site, study team need to - a) Liaise with relevant authorities to facilitate movement, - b) Reconsider mode of transport so that participants are not exposed to unnecessary risks, - c) Reconsider layout in the facility to minimise contacts - Researchers need to go further to protect themselves and study participants in terms of the minimum required social distance especially given that aerosols have been shown to travel further than 6 feet.
-The study teams need to reassess the layouts of the study areas to be convinced that study areas are safe environments. - Research sites must adequately dispose of waste related to the study.
+- the participant being able to continue to participate in the trial at a site that is within the limits of any such restrictions.
+Data collected could then be transmitted to the site that the participant would normally have attended. - 10.
+There should be access to water, soap, sanitizers, social distance, mask, gloves, and PPE etc. for participant visits at home, clinic or inpatient so as to minimize transmission. - 11.
+Participant rights must not be violated and all protections should be accorded to them during the emergency. - 12.
+Sites should report social harms in an expedited manner during this period e.g., violence to participants as a result of study participation. - 13.
+If participants need to travel to and from study site, study team need to; - a) Liaise with relevant authorities to facilitate movement, - b) Reconsider mode of transport so that participants are not exposed to unnecessary risks, - c) Reconsider layout in the facility to minimize contacts. - 14.
+Researchers need to go further to protect themselves and study participants in terms of the minimum required social distance especially given that aerosols have been shown to travel further than 6 feet.
+The study teams need to reassess the layouts of the study areas to be convinced that study areas are safe environments. - 15.
+Research sites must adequately dispose of waste related to the study.
 The ability to confirm eligibility and to conduct key safety assessments and trial evaluation is of particular importance.
 Actions to be taken should be proportionate and based on benefit-risk considerations.
 Where a trial participant is unable to attend the site, other measures, such as home nursing, if possible given social distancing needs, or contact via phone or any other means, may be required to identify adverse events and ensure continuous medical care and oversight.
-However, the limitations and risks of such methods and the requirements for data protection should be taken into account and such alternative arrangements need to be adequately documented.
+However, the limitations and risks of such methods and the requirements for data protection should be considered and such alternative arrangements need to be adequately documented.

-The conduct of ongoing clinical trials is critical for the well-being of patients, participants, communities and the research sector.
+The conduct of ongoing clinical trials is critical for the well-being of patients, participants, communities, and the research sector.